ScottJWalter/ifttt-bridge/src/README.txt

 1. Register at www.ifttt.com
 1. Install the IFTTT Instagram Gallery or any other IFTTT plugin that fits your purpose.
 If you are a developer, you might even want to develop a plugin yourself.

-If you need help, don’t hesitate to contact me at xyz!
+If you need help, don’t hesitate to contact me!

 If you like this plugin, please rate it.